moorepants/me41035/content/pages/index.rst

 maximizing sports performance and the importance of the inclusion of material–athlete interaction.
 More specifically, students should be:

-- Familiar with the Power Equation concept and be able to apply this to cycling;
+- Familiar with the power equation concept and be able to apply this to cycling;
 - Have knowledge of methodological aspects of sports research, in particular error propagation, man–machine interaction (closed loop complexity),